 The general effective dose for improving endurance and performance is 6-8 grams of BCAAs before training.
 The addition of glutamine is also beneficial as some studies have suggested.
 It’s definitely most beneficial to take your BCAA before training, or during training as opposed to afterwards.
 This is so that your BCAA can be utilized for fuel and repair during exercise; which reduces lactic acid build up as well as the degradation of your muscle for fuel.
 At least that’s what the science is telling us so far!

-#1 Transparent Labs BCAA Glutamine – Our Favorite
+#1 Transparent Labs BCAA Glutamine – Best Quality, Dosage, Formula.

 Currently, Transparent Labs offers the strongest BCAA supplement on the market – BCAA Glutamine.
 Each serving comes with a whole 8 grams of BCAAs in the 2:1:1 ratio along with 5 grams of added glutamine.
 That brings the total Amino acid count to 13 grams in a single serving!